 Although it can be traumatic and distressing to lose personal belongings, remember that almost everything can be replaced.

-We suggest you leave all non-essential jewellery and valuables at home.
+We suggest you leave all non-essential jewelry and valuables at home.
 Those you do bring are your responsibility.
-Either keep items like cash, travellers cheques, tickets, passports etc. on your person in a hidden money belt or stored in the hotel safe.
+Either keep items like cash, credit cards, tickets, passports etc. on your person in a hidden money belt or stored in the hotel safe.

 What to Bring